 people signed up for the event and people are buying the book!)

 (Example of two authors

 (Virtual Book Tour with best-selling author

 Dinesh D'Souza on , November 18, 2008.
 More

 than 800 questions submitted.
 Now in Post-Ask phase 3.)

 publisher, Tyndale House Publishers.
 Took place on March

 18, 2008; currently in Post-Ask phase 3.)

-Practices with authors Frank Viola and George Barna,
+Book Tour on with authors Frank Viola and George Barna,

 done for the publisher, Tyndale House Publishers.
 Took place on October 28, 2008; currently in Post-Ask